reduce-algebra/reduce-algebra/common-lisp/README.md

 Turn on use of smacro/inline declarations in REDUCE (which I turned off to avoid a problem that is now fixed) and optimise SL-on-CL to improve its speed.

-Test the noncore packages.

-A better trace facility (that does not display the `STANDARD-LISP::` package prefix) -- use the `rtrace` package?

 Better error handling.

 Implement a proper Lisp init function and dump an executable file.